ryan-kttam/photo-organizer/README.md

 # photo-organizer

 This program is intended to help users organize their photos and videos.
-This program automatically creates folders/ directories by date and places the photos/ videos in the folder.
+This program automatically creates folders/ directories by last modified date and add the photos/ videos in the folder.
 It takes a .zip file as the input, which is a format where Google Photos export photos.

 For example.
 If the image was taken in April 28th, 2020, it would create a folder called "2020-04-28" and would place all the images taken in that date.